tcdowney/downey-io-jekyll/blog/_notes/dev/create-cloud-foundry-read-only-admin.md

 categories:
   - programming
   - cloud foundry
+description:
+  "How to create a Cloud Foundry read-only admin user when using a bosh-lite with CredHub"
 ---
 I wanted to create a section of my site where I can drop off little one-off posts or snippets mostly for my own personal (future) use.
 This is the inaugural note! 😁